-Bessemer is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Bessemer is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Bessemer who work in office and administrative support (15.83%), sales jobs (14.22%), and management occupations (8.19%).
+Unlike some cities, Bessemer isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Bessemer are a mix of both white- and blue-collar jobs.
+Overall, Bessemer is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Bessemer who work in office and administrative support (11.96%), food service (9.26%), and sales jobs (9.06%).

-The per capita income in Bessemer in 2010 was $16,716, which is lower middle income relative to Alabama, and low income relative to the rest of the US.
-This equates to an annual income of $66,864 for a family of four.
-Bessemer also has one of the higher rates of people living in poverty in the nation, with 32.72% of its population below the federal poverty line.
+The per capita income in Bessemer in 2018 was $19,420, which is lower middle income relative to Alabama, and low income relative to the rest of the US.
+This equates to an annual income of $77,680 for a family of four.
+However, Bessemer contains both very wealthy and poor people as well.

 Bessemer is a very ethnically-diverse city.
 The people who call Bessemer home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bessemer residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Bessemer include English, German, African, and Italian.
+Important ancestries of people in Bessemer include Irish, African, German, English, and European.

 The most common language spoken in Bessemer is English.
 Other important languages spoken here include Spanish and French.